-As can be seen from the diagram, the meniscus are shock absorbing pieces of cartilage.
-These can be damaged as a result of aging, overuse or an injury.
-In the early stages of rehab, range of movement exercises would be appropriate such as the heel slides, mobility squats with a ball and single leg kick as with ACL recovery.
-If the client is pain free and has been advised by their physio to begin strengthening exercises, then this can be done in the form of static contractions (such as the side kick with static quad contraction).
+As can be seen from the diagram, the meniscus is shock-absorbing pieces of cartilage.
+These can be damaged as a result of ageing, overuse or injury.
+In the early stages of rehab, a range of movement exercises would be appropriate such as the heel slides, mobility squats with a ball and single leg kick as with ACL recovery.
+If the client is pain-free and has been advised by their physio to begin strengthening exercises, then this can be done in the form of static contractions (such as the sidekick with static quad contraction).
 In addition to these, the client could also perform Shoulder Bridge.
 This would be performed to strengthen the glutes and hamstrings around the knee joint.
 Emphasis should be placed on knee alignment and stability throughout

 These are the most common knee injuries you will encounter as a Pilates instructor and what you can do to help.
 Other knee conditions include knee joint dislocation, knee fractures and patellofemoral pain (runner’s knee) and chondromalacia patella (degeneration of the cartilage under the kneecap).
 These vary in treatment plans and should be advised by a physio.